-- Administered or entirely consumed at the time and place it is prescribed or dispensed - Which do not, by federal or state law, require a prescription order (i.e. over-the-counter (OTC) drugs), even if a prescription is written except as specifically provided in the Eligible health services under your plan Outpatient prescription drugs section - That includes the same active ingredient or a modified version of an active ingredient as a covered prescription drug (unless a medical exception is approved) - That is therapeutically equivalent or therapeutically alternative to a covered prescription drug including biosimilars (unless a medical exception is approved) - Not approved by the FDA or not proven safe and effective - Provided under your medical plan while an inpatient of a healthcare facility - Recently approved by the U.S. Food and Drug Administration (FDA), but which have not yet been reviewed by Pharmacy and Therapeutics Committee - That includes vitamins and minerals unless recommended by the United States Preventive Services Task Force (USPSTF) - For which the cost is covered by a federal, state, or government agency (for example: Medicaid or Veterans Administration) - That are used for the purpose of weight gain or reduction, including but not limited to stimulants, preparations, foods or diet supplements, dietary regimens and supplements, food or food supplements, appetite suppressants or other medications. - That are drugs or growth hormones used to stimulate growth and treat idiopathic short stature, unless there is evidence that the member meets one or more clinical criteria detailed in our precertification and clinical policies
+- Administered or entirely consumed at the time and place it is prescribed or dispensed - Which do not, by federal or state law, require a prescription order (i.e. over-the-counter (OTC) drugs), even if a prescription is written except as specifically provided in the Eligible health services under your plan Outpatient prescription drugs section - That includes the same active ingredient or a modified version of an active ingredient as a covered prescription drug (unless a medical exception is approved) - That is therapeutically equivalent or therapeutically alternative to a covered prescription drug including biosimilars (unless a medical exception is approved) - Not approved by the FDA or not proven safe and effective - Provided under your medical plan while an inpatient of a healthcare facility - That includes vitamins and minerals unless recommended by the United States Preventive Services Task Force (USPSTF) - For which the cost is covered by a federal, state, or government agency (for example: Medicaid or Veterans Administration) - That are used for the purpose of weight gain or reduction, including but not limited to stimulants, preparations, foods or diet supplements, dietary regimens and supplements, food or food supplements, appetite suppressants or other medications. - That are drugs or growth hormones used to stimulate growth and treat idiopathic short stature, unless there is evidence that the member meets one or more clinical criteria detailed in our precertification and clinical policies